Hey there! Thanks so much for popping by to work on the treble crochet stitch.

 In fact, this is one very easy way to remember the difference between your stitches.
 You see, in this triple crochet stitch we repeat that pattern(yarn over, draw through two) three times.
 In the double crochet stitch, it’s repeated two times.
 Finally, as you may have guessed, a single crochet stitch only requires you to work that pattern one single time.

 Here is what one completed row of my treble/triple crochet stitches looked like:

 Below, you’ll find a summary of the steps in pictures, in case it will help you to look at them all in one place again:

 And lastly, although I know you’re seeing a lot of pictures here, here is how you would start a new row of stitches using treble crochet.

 First you chain three stitches, then after turning your work around, you simply yarn over once and insert your hook right in the top of your last stitch from row one(or whatever previous row you are on).
 It’s pretty simple, really.

 And at last, here is the video version.
 Enjoy!

 Like I said at the beginning, the treble stitch gets things done very quickly compared to the smaller stitches.
 So, even if it takes you a little longer to get confident doing this taller stitch with a few extra steps, know that it will be all worth it.
 Just like with anything worth doing in life: the more you may have to work diligently at something, the more rewarding it will be!

 Now as always, I would love to see what you make when you are making progress with this stitch.
-Feel free to leave a comment or message me on Instagram.
+Feel free to leave a comment or reach out to me.
 And, if you’d like to hear from me with new tutorials and projects, go ahead and sign up for emails.
-Not only will you get more encouragement and resources from me in your inbox, but you’ll also have access to my exclusive resource library that is only for subscribers.
+Not only will you get more encouragement and resources from me in your inbox, but I’ll also send you my master list of ideas as a bonus.